omarvsoft/new-architecture-mock-up/config-server/README.md

 ### Config Client Fail Fast
 In some cases, it may be desirable to fail startup of a service if it cannot connect to the Config Server.
 If this is the desired behavior, set the bootstrap configuration property `spring.cloud.config.failFast=true` and the client will halt with an Exception.

-This is the case for most microservices.
+This is the case for most of microservices.

 *src/main/resources/bootstrap.yml*
 ```YAML